Free Excel formula generator with syntax checker

 Mention the Condition Clearly

-This way, the tool can determine if you need SUMIF, COUNTIF, FILTER, IF, XLOOKUP, or some other function.
+The conditions have to be specific, such as “>100,” “paid,” or a date range.
+This way, the tool can determine if you need SUMIF, COUNTIF, FILTER, IF, XLOOKUP, or another function.

 When you share spreadsheets with users who use an older version of Excel, use compatible output.
 This bypasses problems where newer formulas do not open correctly for everyone.